|

 What Kind Of Profits Are Achievable, And What Are The Risks?

-We look at profits from poker tournaments in two ways.
-First the short term wins and second the average returns over 100’s or 1000’s of games.
-Because a single win will often give players a bankroll boost of $1000’s, the profits from tournaments are considered ‘high variance’.
+You can look at profits from poker tournaments in two ways.
+First the short term wins and second the average returns over 100’s or even 1000’s of games.
+Because a single win will often give players a bankroll boost of $1000’s (or even more zeros!), the profits from tournaments are considered ‘high variance’.
 An individual player might have a long run of games without even cashing, then suddenly hit the final table of a big event and win a large amount of cash.

 Because of this volatility in returns, pro players look at their results over the long term of 1000’s of games.
 This is measured as a return on the stakes paid to enter the games.
 Tournament specialists can achieve return on investment (ROI) figures of 100%, while beginning and learning players will be doing well to achieve 30% to 50% return on their stakes.
 Since a single win has such a big effect on this number, samples in the 100’s of games are not considered big enough to judge a player’s true ability.